vinayhosahalli/paycash/docs/README.md

 # React

-Example using React to generate a PayButton:
+Example using React to generate a PayCash:

 <div id="react-usage-example"></div>